Liverpool youngster Harvey Elliott banned for 14 days over offensive Kane impersonation video | Goal.com

 Liverpool youngster Harvey Elliott banned for 14 days over offensive Kane impersonation video

-Liverpool youngster Harvey Elliott has been hit with an FA suspension that will seem him unavailable for domestic club football for a period of 14 days after a video emerged of him appearing to mock Tottenham striker Harry Kane.
+Liverpool youngster Harvey Elliott has been hit with a Football Association (FA) suspension that will seem him unavailable for domestic club football for a period of 14 days after a video emerged of him appearing to mock Tottenham striker Harry Kane.

-The clip, that was posted on Snapchat and recorded while Elliott was still a Fulham player, shows the 16-year-old derogatorily impersonating the Spurs striker under the caption "F*cking mong".
+The clip, that was posted on Snapchat and recorded while Elliott was still a Fulham player, shows the 16-year-old derogatorily impersonating the Spurs striker under the caption "F***ing m*ng".

 The FA's explanation of the offence committed also suggests that Elliott's words in the video were "aggravated by reference to a disability".